 The animals are borrowed from farms in Shubenacadie, Musquodoboit and Windsor areas.
 They are not pets and we are not a petting zoo.
-Over the course of the summer the sheep, goats and calves will become accustomed to visitors and may enjoy a friendly pat.
+Over the course of the summer the sheep and calves will become accustomed to visitors and may enjoy a friendly pat.
 Some will learn to enjoy the public attention and approaching the fence to get a good look is encouraged.
-It is never wise to attempt to touch the pigs.
+Please do not attempt to touch the pigs.
 As curious and confident animals, they are often tempted to sample what is in front of them.

 Please do not feed or offer any outside food items to the animals.
 Each has different requirements and susceptibilities and their systems can be easily upset.
 Their diets are carefully regulated and maintained by trained staff.
 We appreciate your cooperation in this – it is vital to the animal’s health and well being.

 We do not have horses on the site.
-While most farms would certainly have kept one or two for work and transport we do not have the space nor the resources to keep a horse adequately housed and exercised within our small site.
+While most farms would certainly have kept one or two for work and transport we do not have the space or resources to keep a horse adequately housed and exercised within our small site.